 A couple of notes about this shea butter scrub!

 This shea butter sugar scrub recipe is intensely moisturizing and exfoliating.
 It is meant to be used in the shower where you can easily rinse it off with hot water.
 You will not need a moisturizer on your skin when you get out.
 Really!

 If you find it to be too rich you can follow up the scrub with a washing using your regular bar soap.
 Your skin will be very smooth and well moisturized after using this scrub.

 Also, you can use whatever exfoliators and scents you want to personalize your shea butter scrub to your own preferences.
-Add almond oil instead of olive oil and add almond extract along with the brown sugar, use ground herbs and essential oils, or a course salt and some sort of fruity scent.
+Add almond oil instead of olive oil and add almond extract along with the brown sugar.
+Use ground herbs and essential oils, or a course salt for a shea butter salt scrub recipe.
 The variations are endless.

 If you want to give this a try, here is my tutorial on making a homemade shea butter scrub:

 Coffee and Brown Sugar Shea Butter Scrub Ingredients